 These two types of lost instruments are commonly required:

 The most common types of lost instruments are stock certificates.
-Other examples of lost instruments include: money orders, cashier’s checks, certificates of deposit, bank checks and other financial securities and instruments.
+Other examples of lost instruments include: money orders, cashier’s checks, certificates of deposit, unclaimed property, bank checks and other financial securities and instruments.

 If you live in Kentucky and need a Surety Bond as a requirement to replace one of these important documents, contact us first.
 SuretyGroup.com can help.

 The premium “cost” that you pay depends on the bond type needed and the value of the document.
+Fixed and open penalty bonds start as low as 1.5% for good credit.
 Let our Surety Bond Specialists provide you with a free, no-obligation quote.